 A few weeks ago I did a talk about staying close to your kids as they get older.

 The first time I gave this talk, I realized right away that this is a topic that is often misunderstood.

 And that has a lot of baggage associated with it.
 So I want to go into a lot of details about staying close with kids as they get older and more independent and what that really means and how I have made it work for me both in the classroom and at home and how you can do the exact same with your kids.

 Before we dig in, because my work is all about teaching kids about the online world in a positive way, I want to make sure that you see this.

-You can get the course right away by clicking here:
+You can get instant access to the book bonuses by clicking here:

 The 100s of people who have already taken it have really loved it and I hope that you will, too!

 Every single thing in this post (and in my work) comes down to this:

 I firmly believe in keeping our relationships with our kids and students at the forefront of our parenting and our teaching.

 I've been building mine up with my kids and students for years now and try to remember to keep this goal at the forefront of all of my interactions with both my students and my own kids.

 When it comes to the online world, I also fully understand this:

 I know that when we are monitoring, disciplining, checking, and asking, it feels like the opposite of relationship forming.
 It doesn't have to be this way.

 There's something else that we need to unpack here.